Dr. Elizabeth Klodas, MD, FACC, is a cardiologist based in Minneapolis, MN and is the co-founder of Step One Foods.

-The products we make are chocolate and cranberry nut bars, oatmeal, pancake mix, smoothie mix, and a sprinkle.
+The products we make are chocolate, peanut and cranberry nut bars, oatmeal, pancake mix, smoothie mix, and a sprinkle.
 Our customers have their favorites, but we knew all had to meet a very high standard on taste.

 Q: So tell us more about statins.
 Aren’t they the simple solution?

 Dr. Klodas: I support use of statins for patients who need them.
 Statins can be a very good solution for addressing cholesterol issues, and they have shown potential for other benefits beyond lowering LDL.
-However, the issue we don’t hear nearly enough about is that heart disease, while impacted by genetic predisposition, is primarily a foodborne illness, and therefore requires a food-based solution.
+However, the issue we don’t hear nearly enough about is that high cholesterol, while impacted by genetic predisposition, is driven in part or in whole by nutrition, and therefore requires a food-based solution as well.

 Q: So, statins are a treatment, but food is the solution?